psmak3/psmak3.github.io/_posts/personal/2017-12-18-personal-coatinbus.md

 I have no idea if this is comfy for them at all.
 I mean these are the same people that carp about any weather above 75 and below 65; a bunch of weather wimps if you ask me.
 So logically they have to be hot inside this inferno.
 Are they afraid of the social stigma that comes with a coatless look inside the bus?
 Do they feel more burdened with a coat on their lap than a coat draped across their torso, warming up their body temperature to 100+ degrees?

 I mean the reality is that we spend more time on the bus (or indoors) than we do outside waiting for the bus.
 If anything, we should be dressing for the bus and work and be less concerned about the 10 minutes or so of being in cold weather.
 But to make all of this easier is if the bus targeted a similar temperature as outside.
 Maybe not 40, but there is no need for the 80 degree crap.
-This way, we can comforatbly wear our outside clothes inside.
+This way, we can comfortably wear our outside clothes inside.
 No need to concern yourself with different levels of garb for your commute.
 Problem solved, right?
 Yeah, I wish.

 I don't think any institution has ever conditioned their interior temperature to what people will be wearing outside.
 In fact places do the opposite.
 Hot outside?
-Blast the inside with AC and make everyone shivver with summer attire.
+Blast the inside with AC and make everyone shiver with summer attire.
 Cold outside?
 Pulsate the room with heat to make everyone with winter attire bake.